 How to Change the World: The Art of Advocacy

-The purpose of this course is to provide hands-on exposure to a variety of advocacy approaches to social change, beginning at the local community level but forming part of larger social movements.
+The purpose of this course is to provide hands-on exposure to a variety of advocacy approaches to social change, beginning at the local community level which in turn forms a part of larger social movements.

 Professor James Patton

 This course will examine media portrayal of persons with disabilities, including representation in print media (books, newspapers, magazines, children’s literature, textbooks), movies, television, radio, music and performing arts and the Internet.

 Reading the Brain: The Philosophical, Ethical, and Legal Implications of Brain Imaging

 Brain imaging techniques have become increasingly powerful, and with this power have come questions about how they can and should be used.
 This course will start by discussing how to understand and interpret the findings of brain imaging research.